Filling Gaps In Hedges.

 How to fill the gaps in hedges such as privet, thorn and conifer hedging

-In addition, we often find the hedges with gaps lack nutrients so it’s worth speaking to your MyGardenTeam expert garden who will organise a soil test and some advice.
+In addition, we often find the hedges with gaps lack nutrients so it’s worth speaking to your GardenAdvice MyGardenTeam expert garden who will organise a soil test and some advice.

-If you replant part of your hedge or feed it then remember to water the hedge through the spring and summer ideally you need to install a leaky hose along the base of the hedge to make watering a lot easier.
+Additionally, If you replant part of your hedge or feed it then remember to water the hedge through the spring and summer ideally you need to install a leaky hose along the base of the hedge to make watering a lot easier.